Stretching Exercises for Dancers

 Getting supple is no easy task, and it helps to have tools to help you.

-When a dancer stretches her legs, she needs to make sure she works both parallel and in a turned out position.
+When a dancer stretches her legs, she needs to make sure she works both parallel and in a turned-out position.

 Stretch Exercise No. 1

-A good way to do this is to lie on your back and lift one leg at a time trying to get the leg as close to your chest as you can while keeping it straight.
-The leg on the floor can be either bent or straight.
 Try not to lift your hips off the floor.
 Use your hands behind your knee to help you get the leg higher and closer to your chest.
 You can also use a strap around your foot for extra leverage.
-Make sure you do this exercise with the leg parallel and then again in a turned out position.
+Make sure you do this exercise with the leg parallel and then again in a turned-out position.

 Variation – Now take the leg out to the side and bring it up as high as you can.
 The opposite hip must remain on the floor.